Queen's performance at Live Aid: Performance

-The performance began at 6:41pm, opening with an excerpt of "Bohemian Rhapsody".
-The song transitioned into a upbeat faster tempo version of "Radio Ga Ga", with the crowd clapping in sync with Mercury.
-Mercury led the crowd in unison refrains, and his sustained note—"Aaaaaay-o"—during the a cappella section came to be known as "The Note Heard Round the World".
+The performance began at 6:41 pm, opening with an excerpt of "Bohemian Rhapsody".
+The song transitioned into "Radio Ga Ga", with the crowd clapping in sync with Mercury.
+After the track, Mercury led the crowd in unison a cappella refrains, and one particular sustained note came to be known as "The Note Heard Round the World".
 The band finished their set with "Hammer to Fall", "Crazy Little Thing Called Love", a shortened version of "We Will Rock You", and finally "We Are the Champions".

 Brian May and Mercury returned to the stage later to perform "Is This the World We Created...?", an acoustic track from the band's most recent album The Works, which was one of the final songs of the Wembley concert.